emixon98/HashingLab/README.md

     htTest(prefix);
 ```
 #### Part 6: Explanation/Analysis
 All 3 input types produced the same average bucket length because the polynomial hash inherently distributes fairly even throughout the table.
-Sequential and prefix keys differ only in their prefix, but each character still is used in calculation of the hash value, allowing even distribution across buckets.
+Sequential and prefix keys differ only in their prefix (student or data_), but each character still is used in calculation of the hash value, "_" is just another character, allowing even distribution across buckets.
 Random keys had more collisions because randomnly generated strings may have the same index with the modulo operation for our hash function.

 #### Video Link